Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Technique Overview

+We give a high-level overview of how we leverage various techniques to lead to our DKG protocol.
+Through the analysis of how DKG usually works, we observe one major reason for the inefficiency (both high communication and high computation costs) is due to the following simple facts: everyone {\em broadcast} shares to everyone, and broadcast channels are expensive!

-\underline{\scshape Selecting an anytrust group as VSS dealers.} Our main observation is that it is unnecessary to let all participants act as dealers of VSS.
-Recall that in the common DKG paradigm, the final secret is $sk =\sum_{j\in \mathsf{Qual}} s^{(j)}$, where $s^{(j)}$ is the secret dealt by a qualified participant $\mathcal{P}_j$.
-All we need is to ensure the secrecy of $sk$, and assuming the existence of one honest qualified participant would suffice.
-Therefore, we propose utilizing a group of participants, known as an "any-trust" group (as introduced in the context of anonymous communication \cite{WolinskyCFJ12}), where we can trust at least one honest member as VSS dealers.
-Since a group member does not need to keep any secret information beyond its private keys, we can employ techniques from \cite{ChenM19, DavidGKR18}, including verifiable random function-based sortition \cite{ChenM19} and forward-secure signatures \cite{DavidGKR18}, to defend against \textit{adaptive corruption}.
-It is also important to note that the size $s$ of an any-trust group can be as small as a few tens, which is in stark contrast to that of a group with an honest majority, which can be up to hundreds or thousands.
-Looking ahead, we commit to a polynomial by committing to its $n$ evaluations (as Scrape \cite{CascudoD17} does).
-Then, with an any-trust group as dealers, the broadcast cost is $s\mathcal{B}(n\secpar)$, and the per-node computation is $O(sn)$, \textit{before} the complaint phase.
+{\bf Starting observation for efficiency: Selecting an any-trust group as VSS dealers.} Our starting observation is that letting all participants act as dealers of verifiable secret sharing (VSS) schemes is actually {\em unnecessary}.
+Recall that in the common DKG paradigm, the final secret is $sk =\sum_{j\in \mathsf{Qual}} s^{(j)}$, where $s^{(j)}$ is the secret dealt by a qualified participant ${P}_j$, and $\mathsf{Qual}\subset [n]$ is the set of all qualified dealers.
+However, the existence of {\bf one} honest dealer would suffice for both secrecy and robustness.
+Particularly for secrecy, a uniformly sampled secret $s^{(j)}$ contributed by an honest ${P}_j$ could conceal $sk$ to the adversary who may corrupt all other dealers.
+For robustness, even when the other dealers behave arbitrarily (e.g., go offline), one honest dealer ensures the set $\mathsf{Qual}$ is non-empty, and thus $sk$ is well-defined.

+Therefore, we propose utilizing a small group of representatives, called an "any-trust" group (as introduced in the context of anonymous communication \cite{WolinskyCFJ12}), where we trust at least one member of the group is honest but do not need to know which one to trust.
+Note that such an any-trust group can be obtained by randomly sampling from the whole population (with an honest majority).
+Notably, the size $s$ of an any-trust group can be as small as a few tens in practice, which is in stark contrast to that of a group with an honest majority, which can be up to thousands.